 - 2 large eggs

-- Sift flour and salt into a large bowl.
-Make a well in the center, add the eggs and 1/2 cup of the milk.
+- If not using a blender: Sift or whisk together flour, sugar, and salt in a large bowl to break up any clumps.
+Make a well in the center and add eggs, about half the milk, and the vanilla extract.
 Whisk until smooth.

-- Whisk in the remaining 1/2 cup of milk and the butter. cover and refrigerate for 1 hour to allow the bubbles in the batter to escape (This makes the crepes less likely to tear during cooking).
+- Whisk in remaining milk, water, and melted butter until well-combined.
+Cover and refrigerate for 30-60 minutes.
+(This allows the bubbles to escape from the batter and makes the crepes less likely to tear when cooking.)